 Risk Impact Mitigation Failure to specify security requirements in RFPs.
-Products/services will not meet security requirements of the system Security requirements shall be reflected in the RFPs, and contract Failure to request results of independent security testing of hardware and software prior to procurement.
+Products/services will not meet security requirements of the system , ,

+Risk Impact Mitigation Failure to request results of independent security testing of hardware and software prior to procurement.
 Procurement may not meet standards of security requirements.
 Hardware/software vendors must be required to have their products reviewed by third-party security experts and to share the reports.
 Failure to request evidence from a third-party vendor of its risk management and security practices.
 Products/services will have insufficient security measures Vendor's risk management and security practices shall be reviewed to ensure that they adhere to appropriate standards.
 Failure to request information from a third-party on its secure SDLC process.
 A SDLC process that does not follow security development practices will likely result in insecure software.
 Software vendor shall demonstrate a secure software development process.